carrotquest/ios-sdk/README.md

 ## User properties and events

-You can set user properties, using this method:
+You can set user properties using this method:
 ```Swift
 Dashly.shared.setUserProperty(userProperties)
 ```